PrimeXBT Review 2022 – Deep Look at Features, Fees, Security, Supported Countries

 So how good is the exchange we are covering in this review?

-As is typical for a centralized platform, Prime XBT offers a robust trading system for both beginners and professional traders that demand highly reliable market data and performance.
+As is typical for a centralized platform, Prime XBT offers a robust trading system for both beginners and professional traders who demand highly reliable market data and performance.
 It is a modernized entity capable of handling even the toughest of market duress, as it rests on an infrastructure that can facilitate a high number of orders per second.
 With its advanced features, the platform aims to break into a market currently dominated by older platforms like BitMEX.